 The student with the headband gets a card placed in their band and they do not know what card it is.
 The rest of the class can see the card, but they can NOT tell what it is.
 The student with the band will have to ask one question at a time, up to 20 questions, to figure out their mystery card.
 The students in the class have to listen to the question and answer it with a YES or NO only.

 How Can You Play This Game?

-You can play this game in whole group, small group, and even in partners.
+You can play this game in whole group, small groups, and even in partners.
 Fun right?
-Well, that is a little too open ended for kinders.
+Well, that is a little too open-ended for kindergarteners.
 It just doesn’t set them up for learning success.